 On the other hand, if you want to start from the basics of C++ and learn it from ground-up, PluralSight has just the tutorial for you.
 It’s aimed at those who want to be more efficient with C++.

-Once you are content with your basic C++ skills and ready to move on to the real deal, you’ll want an advanced tutorial, like this one.
+Once you are content with your basic C++ programming skills and ready to move on to the real deal, you’ll want an advanced tutorial, like this one.
 The tutorial covers polymorphism, templates, exception handling, streams, containers, algorithms, stacks, and much more.

 Sometimes all you need is a rich list of questions and answers that you can quickly look up to get your problems addressed.
 This isn’t a tutorial per se, but rather a structured set of frequently asked questions.